-Farm to School and Early Childhood:
+Increase Access to Farm to School and Early Childhood Programming

-Vermont Farm to School is a nationally recognized initiative that supports Vermont’s economy, communities, and healthy development and learning for Vermont’s children.
-In 2017, Act 63, the Farm to School bill, was signed into law allowing both registered and licensed child care providers to be eligible for Vermont Farm to School grants.
+Vermont Farm to School is a nationally recognized initiative that supports children’s healthy development and learning, along with Vermont’s economy and communities.
+In 2017, Act 63, the Farm to School bill, was signed into law allowing both registered and licensed early childhood education providers to be eligible for Vermont Farm to School grants.

 Data and Talking Points

 - 91% of early childhood providers polled are interested in implementing Farm to Early Childhood programming, yet only 21% have been able to access Farm to Early Childhood professional development opportunities.

 - The Farm to School and Early Childhood Grants program has engaged over 50,000 Vermont students since 2007.
 Nearly 50 early childhood education programs have received grants in the last few years.

 - Every dollar spent on local food contributes an additional 60 cents to the local economy.